-(...) colonialism and decolonization are for the most part taken as ontic concepts that specifically refer to specific empirical episodes of socio-historical and geopolitical conditions that we refer to as colonization and decolonization (...).
-[F]rom this perspective, those who make the questions about the meaning and significance of colonialism and decolonization inevitably appear as anachronic-as if they exist in a different time and therefore can never be entirely reasonable.
+(...) colonialism and decolonization are for the most part taken as ontic concepts that specifically refer to specific empirical episodes of socio-historical and geopolitical conditions that we refer to as colonization and decolonization. (...) from this perspective, those who make the questions about the meaning and significance of colonialism and decolonization inevitably appear as anachronic-as if they exist in a different time and therefore can never be entirely reasonable.

 In contrast, coloniality and decoloniality refer to the logic, metaphysics, ontology, and matrix of power created by the massive processes of colonization and decolonization.
-Because of the long-time and profound investment of what is usually referred to as Europe or Western civilization in processes of conquest and colonialism, this logic, metaphysics, ontology, and matrix of power is intrinsically tied to what is called 'Western civilization' and 'Western modernity'.
+Because of the long-time and profound investment of what is usually referred to as Europe or Western civilization in processes of conquest and colonialism, this logic, metaphysics, ontology, and matrix of power is intrinsically tied to what is called "Western civilization" and "Western modernity."
 (Maldonado-Torres 2016, p.
 10)

-The relevance of the embeddedness of Europe/the West as an ideological construction (West 1993) in coloniality for unravelling "the integral connections between liberalism and racism" (Fitzpatrick 1990, 249; see also Hesse 2004a) in current anti-discrimination measures is more readily understood throughout the concept of institutional racism.
-Both notions, coloniality and institutional racism, are born out of the necessity to give political meaning to realities that the use of other existing concepts cannot adequately capture.
-Ture and Hamilton, writing by the end of the 1960s, introduced the term institutional racism to explain that the system of oppression under which black people lived is not the mere consequence of the white individuals overtly acting against black individuals, acts that are contrary to the democratic principles of the American constitution: there is no "American dilemma" (Ture and Hamilton 1967/1992, pp. 4-5).
-They trace an analogy between the situation of black people and colonialism: "Black people in the United States have a colonial relationship to the larger society, a relationship characterized by institutional racism" (Id., p.
-6), that has concrete consequences in their lived experience, such as housing segregation, a poor education that calls for assimilation into whiteness and economic exploitation.
+The relevance of the embeddedness of Europe/the West as an ideological construction (West 1993) and coloniality for unravelling 'the integral connections between liberalism and racism' (Fitzpatrick 1990, 249; see also Hesse 2004a) in current anti-discrimination measures is more readily understood throughout the concept of institutional racism.
+Both, coloniality and institutional racism, are notions born out of the necessity to give political meaning to realities that existing the use of other existing concepts cannot adequately capture.
+Ture/Carmichael and Hamilton, writing by the end of the 1960s, introduced the term institutional racism to explain that the system of oppression under which black people lived is not the mere consequence of the white individuals overtly acting against black individuals, acts that are contrary to the democratic principles of the American constitution: there is no 'American dilemma' (1992 [1967], pp. 4-5).
+They trace an analogy between the situation of black people and colonialism: 'Black people in the United States have a colonial relationship to the larger society, a relationship characterized by institutional racism' (Ibid., 6), that has concrete consequences in their lived experience, such as housing segregation, a poor education that calls for assimilation into whiteness and economic exploitation.